FTOD/molmass/README.md

 ##### Free syntax

+Currently supports case-sensitive mode (default mode).
-Currently all elements should be fully indexed, for example CH4 is not allowed but C1H4 is allowed.
+All second character of two-characters elements should be upper case.

+Fully indexed mode also exists (deprecated), for example CH4 is not allowed but C1H4 is allowed.

 I will later add the support for a more 'natural' syntax to support a more free syntax, with more precise syntactic analysis indicating readable error to help user.